 The wide range of capabilities in life sciences concentrated at Edinburgh BioQuarter makes it a leading destination for translational medical research; advancing drug development by transforming basic scientific discoveries through clinical application, into new medical treatments and products.
 Academic research and clinical research facilities provide an opportunity for companies to engage with world-leading medical researchers and clinicians to progress new concepts from discovery, all the way through clinical trials, to establishing a commercially viable route to market.

-We have specialist facilities, such as ATMP GMP labs for stem-cell work, an imaging centre with PET, MRI and CT-slice scanners and an MHRA-accredited Phase I clinical trials unit on site as well as dedicated bio-incubator facilities and an outstanding team of business development professionals.
+With some of the best facilities in the country, such as ATMP GMP labs for stem-cell work, an imaging centre with PET, MRI and CT-slice scanners and an MHRA-accredited Phase I clinical trials unit on site as well as dedicated bio-incubator facilities.

 Queens Medical Research Institute (QMRI) Visit websiteThe QMRI provides facilities for high quality interdisciplinary research, bringing together more than with 650 researchers with particular strengths in cardiovascular disease, reproductive health and inflammatory and respiratory research.

 Site of the Royal Hospital for Sick ChildrenPart of NHS Lothian's University Hospitals Division, a 600-bed paediatric facility offering a full range of acute, surgical, day - and acute care services planned to move to the BioQuarter Campus by 2017.

 Anne Rowling Regenerative Neurology Clinic Visit websiteFunded with a £10m gift from the Harry Potter author JK Rowling, the clinic will deliver innovative clinical research to patients with neurodegenerative diseases.
 The clinic targets the discovery of treatments that will slow progress of diseases including MS and MND with the ultimate ambition of repairing damage.